 After the passing of a person, his or her estate may go to probate.
 Few people understand the process of probate in Ohio as well as when it is and is not necessary.
-The experienced probate attorneys at Kryszak & Associates have helped many clients throughout Ohio understand and navigate the probate process for their own estates as well as for the estates of their loved ones.
+The experienced probate attorneys at Kryszak Law Firm have helped many clients throughout Ohio understand and navigate the probate process for their own estates as well as for the estates of their loved ones.
 To schedule a free consultation of your probate questions, call or contact our office today.

 What Assets do and do Not Go Through Probate?

 The type of assets in an estate determine whether or not they must go through the probate process after the passing of the estate holder.
 All assets that are in the deceased’s name will need to pass through probate before being distributed according to the estate plan.
 However, there are many types of assets that can be transferred directly to beneficiaries without the need for the court’s probate process.
 These types of assets include the following: